ketpradh/election-analysis/README.md

 - **Diana DeGette** won the election with a whopping 272,892 votes which accounted for 73.8% of the total vote count.
 ## Election Audit Summary
 This Python script used for election analysis makes reading and analyzing large election data easier and quick.
-It can be extended for reading similar other election files and performing the required analysis such as :
+It can be extended for reading similar other election files and performing the required analysis.
-- Find any duplicate/or missing Ballot ID votes
+Some use cases such as :
+- Find any duplicate/(or missing?)
+Ballot IDs( voters that voted more than once from different counties or different candidates).
-- Find the percentage of voter turnaround compared to previous years and to the overall population.
+- Compare the percentage of voter turnaround to previous years elections and to the overall population.